 CDS-C14.
-Application closing date Does your institution have an application clos Application closing date (fall): N/A Priority date: 1-Feb ing date?
+Application closing date Does your institution have an application of Application closing date (fall): N/A Priority date: 1-Feb losing date?
 No CDS-C15.
-First-time, first-year students are accepted for terms other than the fall.
+First-time, first-year students are accep ted for terms other than the fall.
 CDS-C16.
-Notification to applicants of admission deci On a rolling basis beginning (date): Februar CDS-C17.
-Amount of housing deposit: tified thereafter 5/01 300 Yes, under certain circumstances CDS-C18.
+Notification to applicants of admission decision sent On a rolling basis beginning (date): February CDS-C17.
+Reply policy for admitted applicants Must reply by May 1 or within 2 weeks if Deadline for housing deposit (MMDD): Amount of housing deposit: Refundable if student does not enroll? notified thereafter 05/01 \$300 Yes, under certain circumstances CDS C19 Deferred admissions Dees your institution n allow students to negtrano annullment after admiss

+CDS-C18.
 Deferred admission: Does your institution allow students to postpone enrollment after admission?
+No

-No CDS-C19.
+- CDS-C19.
 Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation?
-Yes UB-2.
+Yes - UB-2.
 Are campus visits required of new students?
-Not required, but they are recommended UB-3.
+Not required, but they are recommended - UB-3.
 Are admissions interviews required of new students?
-No UB-4.
-Tuition deposit amount: \$150 UB-5.
-Tuition deposit is refundable until: May 1 UB-6.
+No - UB-4.Tuition deposit amount:\$150UB-5.Tuition deposit is refundable until:May 1 - UB-6.
 Is the application fee refundable?
-No

-- UB-7.
+No - UB-7.
 Are there special requirements for admission to specific programs?
-Architecture encourages a portfolio and Dance, Music Theatre, Theatre and Music require an audition.

-- UB-8.
-List special programs or policies for applicants who are not normally admissible due to academic deficiencies and/or economic disadvantages:

-- Equal Opportunity Program (EOP)
+Architecture encourages a portfolio and Dance, Music Theatre, Theatre and Music require an audition. - UB-8.
+List special programs or policies for applicants who are not normally admissible due to academic deficiencies and/or economic disadvantages: - Equal Opportunity Program (EOP) - Athletics - Special Talent Admission

-- Athletics

-- Special Talent Admission